beyond-all-reason/recoil-autohost/docker-build/README.md

 - The container runs as a non-root user (recoil)
 - Uses tini as an init system for proper process management
-- Based on Alpine Linux for a minimal attack surface
+- Based on Debian-slim for better glibc compatibility
+- Permissions are managed by the entrypoint script

 ## Troubleshooting